jhu-statprogramming-fall-2022/biostat840-project3-pkgdown-yixuan-chen-elisa/github-vignettes/outliers.md

 #> $ days <dbl> NA, NA, NA, NA, NA, NA, NA, NA, 15, 10, NA, 2, NA, NA, 10, NA,...
 ```

+## Visualize

+Visualizing the data is a first step for examining outliers.
+We can use
-We can use `sastats::outlier_plot()` which is a wrapper for
+`sastats::outlier_plot()` which is a wrapper for
 `ggplot2::geom_boxplot()`.

-However, the distributions are highly skewed
+After running this function, we can see that the distributions are
-and difficult to view.
-Additionally, the postion of the whiskers
+highly skewed and difficult to view.
+Additionally, the postion of the
-suggests that we would be flagging many reasonable values as outliers
+whiskers suggests that we would be flagging many reasonable values as
-(e.g., those above 20 or so for fishing).
+outliers (e.g., those above 20 or so for fishing).

 ``` r
 outlier_plot(activities, days, act, ignore_zero = TRUE)